-As Spring marches its way into our lives bringing much needed lightewr, brighter days, food starts to take on a lighter, brighter feel as well.
-Days can still be chilly so a perfect dish for this time of year are Spring soups.
+As spring marches its way into our lives bringing the much-needed lighter, brighter days, food starts to take on a lighter, brighter feel as well.
+Days can still be chilly so a perfect dish for this time of year is spring soups.

 - Small bunch of spring onions/scallions

-- In a large saucepan, gently heat the oil and butter until foaming, trake care not to burn this.
+- In a large saucepan, gently heat the oil and butter until foaming, take care not to burn this.

 - Finely chop the spring onions/scallions, green and white part.
 Add to the oil and butter and cook on a low heat for 10 minutes or until the onion is soft but not brown.

 - Lower the heat and add the minced garlic and cook for a further 3 minutes, stirring.
 Again it is important not to brown the garlic as this could add a bitter taste to the soup.